Trading stamp: Growth and decline

 The use of trading stamps grew with the spread of chain gasoline stations in the early 1910s and the then-new industry of chain supermarkets in the 1920s.
 Merchants found it more profitable to award them to all customers rather than cash only customers.
 Legal challenges regarding the use of trading stamps were raised in various jurisdictions around the US, but were often struck down.
 Some merchant groups disliked trading stamps and actively worked to have them banned in their areas.
 Following World War II, the use of trading stamps expanded when supermarkets began issuing them.
 By 1957, it was estimated that nearly 250,000 retail outlets were issuing trading stamps, with nearly two thirds of US households saving them.
 During this time, trading stamp companies had between 1,400 - 1,600 retail centers where consumers could redeem their stamps for consumer goods.
 In the early 1960s, the S&H Green Stamps company boasted that it printed more stamps annually than the number of postage stamps printed by the US government.
 In 1968, it was reported that more than $900 million in stamps were sold in the United States.

-Beginning in the early 1970s, the use of trading stamps began to decline.
-Gasoline service stations stopped offering them due to the energy crisis that occurred, and many supermarkets started spending more money to advertise lower prices rather than issue stamps.
-During the 1980s, there was a brief resurgence in the popularity of trading stamps, but overall their use continued to decline.
-Their role has been replaced by coupons, rewards programs offered by credit card companies, and other loyalty programs such as grocery "Preferred Customer" cards.
+Use of trading stamps began to decline in the early 1970s.
+Gasoline service stations stopped offering them because of the energy crisis, and many supermarkets started advertising lower prices instead of issuing stamps.
+During the 1980s, there was a brief resurgence in popularity, but overall, use continued to decline.
+Trading stamps have been replaced by coupons, rewards programs offered by credit card issuers, and other loyalty programs such as grocery "Preferred Customer" cards.
 Through the 1990s and early 2000s, the majority of the remaining trading stamp companies either ceased operations or converted to an online format.
 In 2008, the last operating trading stamp company in the United States, Eagle Stamps, closed.